derKuba/derkuba-11nty-blog/content/posts/en/0225/speakaoke.md

 alternate_url: "/posts/0225/speakaoke"
 ---

-Have you ever had to give a spontaneous presentation but had no idea about the topic?
-That’s exactly the idea behind **Speakaoke** – a web app that generates presentations on any topic at the push of a button!
+Have you ever had to give a spontaneous presentation but had no idea about the topic? <!-- endOfPreview -->That’s exactly the idea behind **Speakaoke** – a web app that generates presentations on any topic at the push of a button!
 You enter a keyword (e.g., _jellyfish_), and within seconds, you get a ready-made presentation with five slides, created using OpenAI.
 With **Reveal.js**, you can immediately start presenting.

 In this mini-tutorial, I'll show you how Speakaoke is built and how you can create a similar project using **Fastify (Backend)** and **SolidJS (Frontend)**.